cortexrd/Knack-Toolkit-Library/README.md

 You can turn off a feature by setting its flag to false in the function **ktl.core.setCfg**, in the **//KTL Setup** section.

-For example, you don’t want to see the version info at top-right of the page, set this to false: **showAppInfo: false**
+For example, you don’t want to see the version info bar at top-right of the page, set this to false: **showAppInfo: false**

 ## Editing the KTL_KnackApp file